-In the current technology landscape, enterprises trust customer management platforms like Salesforce to securely handle each and every little little detail about their business.
+In the current technology landscape, enterprises trust customer management platforms like Salesforce to securely handle each and every little detail about their business.
 This goes a long way in generating correct leads & making well-informed decisions.
 Though this ultimately leads to the enterprise’s growth & success, it can be extremely frustrating to store all such minor details efficiently within the limited storage space offered by the cloud platform.

 Yes, even when Salesforce is the #1 CRM platform in the world, it has a very limited primary storage space, both for Salesforce files (mostly 10 GB) & Salesforce data (10 GB primarily).
 Though it may seem like a lot in the beginning, it usually starts exhausting after only 3-4 years of use.
 And if enterprises choose to purchase additional storage from Salesforce, even that option is very costly as it’s a recurrent cost.

 How & Why is Google (Team) Drive Effective

 Thankfully, to their respite, Salesforce users can easily leverage various external storages to address such file storage concerns in Salesforce.
 Among those secondary storage systems, one viable solution is Google Drive.
 Google Drive (Team Drive) is one of the most popular document management & storage platforms in the market today with over 100 million users worldwide.
 This file storage & synchronization service allows Salesforce users to store a multitude of files on their servers, synchronize files across devices, and share those files.

 Owing to such features, Salesforce users like to integrate their Salesforce system with Google Team Drive so as to enhance their file management & collaboration capabilities in Salesforce, thereby future-proofing the file storage costs.
 Some of the predominant reasons why this collaboration is beneficial for business growth are: